perappu/perappu-blog-11ty/_src/content/termsofservice.md

       - **This means you can not share any information that can be used to "doxx" someone, such as legal names and addresses.**
 4. In turn, **you may not share my personal identifiable information for any reason**.
 5. The right to use my work is not an endorsement in any way.
+6. I do not work with generative AI tools, and I will expect you do the same.
+I do not work with people who use generative AI in any capacity.
+  - I reserve the right to cease work immediately if you use generative AI or your site contains AI-generated content.
+  - This applies, but is not limited, to: AI asset/image/text/code generation, AI code reviews, AI proofreading, etc.

 #### 2. Payment